Frequently Asked Questions – Dutch Summer School

 Most suitable for this purpose is Drenthe: here you can rent a holiday house for yourself and your family.
 There are different options available: 2-4 bedrooms, 4-8 people.
 Some of the houses allow to bring pets.
 Send us an e-mail to find out the options.

-In Drenthe, it’s also possible to rent a house.
+It’s also possible to rent a house.
 This might be an option if you plan to travel as a family and/or want to take family or friends who don’t participate in the course.

 If you’re interested, please ask us for a quote and indicate: